MaxHarlan206/emotion-recognition-app/to-do.md

 - [X] Find a facial recognition solution
 - [X] Find an emotion recognition solution
 - [ ] Find a way to either run natively or on a webserver
+- [ ] Use Kivy to create basic page navigation
 - [X] learn how to sideload on Android
+- [ ] UGet access to the Android camera and put it to screen using Kivy
 ## UI
 - [ ] Facial recognition primary screen.
 Dark overlay with cta in btn when not on face.
 When on face button says learn about 'emotion'.
 Persistent close 'x'
 - [ ] Home page that lets you go to the emotion recog tool, about page, and emotions sub menu